makkus/proj/README.md

 	pyroji init

-## add
+## upload

 Add or update a local file or folder to the remote library.

-    pyroji add
+    pyroji upload

-By default, the path configured in *'~/.pyroji.conf'* is used as the remote root for the upload(s), this can be overwritten with the '*--folder*' flag (must be specified before the '*add*' command).
+By default, the path configured in *'~/.pyroji.conf'* is used as the remote root for the upload(s), this can be overwritten with the '*--folder*' flag (must be specified before the '*upload*' command).
 For projects with several hosts, it makes sense to have one folder per host.
 It is possible to preserve the parent folder structure of uploaded files and folders with the '*--subfolders*' flag (specified after the '*add*' command).

 ## note